-Instructions for Administering All Regular Sections
+Instructions for Administering All Sections

 Select the "Start" box on the screen.
 Follow along while I read the directions on the screen.
 You may need to use the scroll bar on the right to follow along.
-Do NOT select the "Start" button at the bottom of the direction page until I tell you to do so.
+Do NOT select the "Start" button until I tell you to do so.

-Today, you will take Section (1, 2, 3, or 4) of the (Geometry, Algebra I or Algebra II) Mathematics Test.
+Today, you will take Section \\ (1, 2, 3, or 4) of the \\ (Grade 6, 7, 8, Geometry, Algebra I or Algebra II) Mathematics Test.